yuanho-0211/11401_CS203A/studynote/08_graph.md

     |         \
     C --4--  D
 ```
+- Numbers on edges represent weights.
+- Used in shortest-path problems like Dijkstra’s algorithm.
 ## Types of Graphs
 - Simple Graph: No loops, no multiple edges between same vertices
 - Multigraph: Can have multiple edges between same pair of vertices